-America, Land of the Pathetic
+Do Americans Understand How Badly They’re Doing?

 Glued as I am to the news from the U.S.—where I was born and grew up and travel frequently— I couldn’t shake the feeling that France was also opening up recklessly early.
 But I was wrong to worry.
 As Donald Trump’s America continues to shatter records for daily infections, France, like most other developed nations and even some undeveloped ones, seems to have beat back the virus.

 The numbers are not ambiguous.
-From a peak of 7,581 new cases across the country on March 31, and with a death toll just below 30,000—at one point the world’s fourth highest—there were just 526 new cases on June 13, the day we masked ourselves and made that three-hour train ride back to Paris.
-As I write this, in the previous two days—June 27 and 28—zero new cases have been recorded.
+From a peak of 7,581 new cases across the country on March 31, and with a death toll now just below 30,000—at one point the world’s fourth highest—there were just 526 new cases on June 13, the day we masked ourselves and took the train back to Paris.
+The caseload continues to be small and manageable.

 Read: The decline of the American world